Marble: Impact on the environment

 Marble bench in Warszawa Centralna railway station in Poland (1975).

 Total world quarrying production in 2019 was approximately 316 million tonnes; however, quarrying waste accounted for 53% of this total production.
 In the process of marble mining and processing, around half of the excavated material will be waste, this is often then used as chips for flooring or wall finish, and uses for which high-calcium limestone is suitable.

 Sustainability

 Marble sludge waste can be used as a mineral filler in water-based paints.
 Using ground calcium carbonate as a filler in paint production can improve the brightness, hiding power and application performance of paint, and can also replace expensive pigments such as titanium dioxide.
 Recycling of marble waste leads to a large amount of waste not being land-filled, reducing environmental pollution, thereby realizing the sustainability of marble.
 Converting waste to generate economic income and restore degraded soil can improve the environment.

 Cleaning and preservation

-The nature of marble is soft and porous, so it is easily scratched, and stained by colored liquids.
-Maintenance and cleaning is particularly important.
+Marble is soft and porous, so it is easily scratched, and stained by colored liquids.